Chicagolight/VotingApp/README.txt

 1. Unpack the front-end vote-app_angular, and the back-end vote-app_spring.
-2. Ensure Angular CLI is installed, along with Node.js and npm. https://angular.io/guide/quickstart
+2. Ensure Angular CLI is installed, along with Node.js and npm. https://angular.io/guide/quickstart -node_modules is empty to meet upload requirements.
+Populate with necessary modules referenced in package.json
 3. Ensure Maven is installed.	https://maven.apache.org/download.cgi
 4. From the SpringBootAngularHttpGet folder, run "mvn spring-boot:run".
 This will launch the data server.
 5. From the vote-app folder, run "npm start".
 This will launch the web application and launch the proxy to the data server.